tilezen/vector-datasource/docs/layers.md

 * `university`
 * `veterinary`
 * `viewpoint`
 * `volcano` The peak of a volcano.
-This may additionally have an `elevation` property giving the elevation in meters, where that information is available.
+See above for properties available on peaks and volcanos.
 * `walking_junction` - Common in Europe for signed walking routes with named junctions.
 The walking network reference point's `ref` value is derived from one of `iwn_ref`, `nwn_ref`, `rwn_ref` or `lwn_ref`, in descending order and is suitable for naming or use in a shield.
 * `waste_basket`
 * `waste_disposal`